pedrorijo91/pedrorijo91.github.io/_posts/2017-11-30-tuples-are-evil.markdown

 image:  scala-logo.png
 image_alt: 'Scala language logo'

-tags: [scala, tuples, coding practices]
+tags: [scala, coding practices, programming languages]
 ---

 <span class="dropcap">W</span>hen I first started experimenting with Scala I found out about [tuples](http://www.scala-lang.org/api/2.12.3/scala/Tuple2.html).
 "Tuples are awesome" I thought.
 But they are not.
 Tuples are a trap you should avoid at all cost.
 Tuples are [the Eve's apple](https://en.wikipedia.org/wiki/Adam_and_Eve).